hannutt/demo/README.md

 The program recognizes the file type and offers a few different options from which you can choose what you want to open the file with.

-So far, the program recognizes text, audio and image files and offers a few options from common Windows programs to open them.
+So far, the program recognizes text, audio, PDF and image files and offers a few options from common Windows programs to open them.

 For example, when opening a text file, the program offers Wordpad and Notepad applications in a dialog box